tomaszs/Hintly/README.md

-# Assistant README

-Boost your development by providing custom tips displayed in the code.
+# Assistant - Realtime Linter & Quality Assurance For Your Team

+Are you annoyed that your notes on hard to fix issues are not available when you need them the most - while coding?
+Is setting standards for the team code broken even if you have a centralized place for rules because it i hard to keep tabs on them all the time?

+Never make the same mistakes again!

+At last there is a solution to these problems.
+Let me present you a groundbreaking Visual Studio Code extension.
+Assistant will boost your team code quality and performance.

+No more looking into documentation.
+Now you don't need to search through piles of notes to find what you need.
+Now you can write notes that will pop-up exactly when you or your team member writes a code that they apply to.

+The extension is designed to make the process super easy:

+1) Write notes and define RegEx rules when they should show up
+2) Use your favourite version control software to share rules
+3) Rules will automatically show up for all team member when they need them

+## Instruction

-1. Open Visual Studio Code Workspace
+1. Open Visual Studio Code Workspace:
-2. If you don't have it, choose file "Save Workspace As..."
+a) If you don't have it, choose file "Save Workspace As..."
-3. Press CTRL + ALT + P to open options
+b) Press CTRL + ALT + P to open options
-4. Find "Preferences: Open Workspace Settings (JSON) and open it
+c) Find "Preferences: Open Workspace Settings (JSON) and open it
-5. In the section settings add a item "assistant" and under it an item "rules" and under it an array of rules.
+2. In the section settings add a item "assistant" and under it an item "rules" and under it an array of rules.

 Each rule should contain:
-regex - a string with a regex rule message - text that should be displayed when the rule is trigerred
+regex - a string with a RegEx rule message - text that should be displayed when the rule is trigerred

-Example workspace configuration:
+## Demo

+Example workspace configuration for Angular/TypeScript.
+It informs about a bad boolean Input declaration in Angular component.
+Normally it does not trigger build or linter errors and is a hard to track problem:

 ```